Skip to main content

 Skip User Reviews

-• Engaging incremental gameplay with smooth, satisfying progression and meaningful upgrades.
+• Well-paced, satisfying incremental and bullet hell gameplay with smooth progression and impactful upgrades.

 • gameplay